Air Fryer Recipe

 Method

-- Spread peanut butter on half of the bread slices and jelly on the remaining slices, then press together to form sandwiches.
+- Spread peanut butter over half of the bread slices and jelly over the rest, then press them together to make sandwiches.

-- Cut each sandwich into 3-4 equal strips.
+- Cut each sandwich into 3-4 even strips.

-- In a shallow dish, whisk together the eggs, milk, vanilla extract, and sugar.
+- In a shallow dish, whisk the eggs, milk, vanilla extract and sugar together.

-- Dip each sandwich strip into the egg mixture, ensuring it is well coated.
+- Dip each sandwich strip into the egg mixture, making sure it is well coated all over.

-- Lightly grease the air fryer basket and place the coated sticks in a single layer.
+- Lightly grease the air fryer basket, then arrange the coated sticks in a single layer.

-- Cook for 5-6 minutes or until golden brown and crispy.
+- Cook for 5-6 minutes, or until golden brown and crisp.

-- Dust with powdered sugar if desired and serve warm with additional jelly for dipping.
+- Dust with powdered sugar if you like, and serve warm with extra jelly for dipping.

 Why this works in an air fryer